jhan125/aws-cloud-practitioner-essentials/module11/final-assessment.md

 ## 25. Which service enables you to build the workflows that are required for human review of machine learning predictions?

-Amazon Lex
+Amazon Lex -> conversational interface

-Amazon Aurora
+Amazon Aurora -> enterprise-class relational database

-Amazon Augmented AI
+`Amazon Augmented AI`

-Amazon Textract
+Amazon Textract -> extract text and data from scanned docs

 > Answer: `C`